 In-game, Developers will have a [DEV] prefix and a light purple name.

 Admins are the highest-ranking general moderators on the network.
 They are also given every permission and privilege that Mods have as well.
 These members are entrusted to issue Severity 4 permanent punishments.
-Admins are also immediately given forum and Discord mod permissions to moderate content and users on those platforms.
+Admins are also immediately given Discord moderator permissions to moderate content and users on those platforms.

 Note: Admins are also eligible for more responsibility of the server’s operations should they be selected as an Operations Director.
 You may learn more about this title, or any of the network’s other titles using the help center.